newsonicharry/ChessEngine/README.md

 Uses raylib for gui

 Todo:
+- Remake all my move validation code because it is messy and checks dont work :)
 - Check for checkmate, 50 move rule, stalemate and repition
 - Start work on an engine